Deltologic/delto-scripts/_template/readme.md

 ```

 #### Build
-In order to download start the scripts type:
+In order to start the script type:
 ```shell
 node script.js
 ```